jessegahlla/learning-scala-practical-functional-programming-for-the-jvm/chapter_1/exercises/ch1_solutions.md

 # Exercises
+## Exercise 1
-1. You can print a string by simply typing your string surrounded by double-quotation marks.
+You can print a string by simply typing your string surrounded by double-quotation marks.
 You can also just use the “print” function which doesn’t add a new line:

 	scala> "Hello, World!"
 	res5: String = Hello, World!